g0tmk/dotfiles-linux/README.md

     # you can now run `sudo powertop`
     ```

-0. (Optional, skipped on Debian 10 install) Install tlp for decent power management (laptop only) from guide [here](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html#installation)
+0. (Optional, skipped on Debian 10/11 installs) Install tlp for decent power management (laptop only) from guide [here](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html#installation)

     - Option 1: install from backports.
 This is the easiest way to get a fairly recent
       version - but see option 2 for xps9550.